bruvellu/terebratalia-wnts/wnt.md

 While the expression of Wnt ligands has been widely studied in vertebrates and ecdysozoans [@Wiese2018-hi], the receptor-context information is often lacking in several animal groups.
 Fewer works have analyzed the Wnt signaling in the Spiralia which is a major branch of bilaterian animals with a great diversity of body patterns [@Hejnol2010-pq; @Martin-Duran2020-yc].
 In contrast to ecdysozoans which have lost several Wnt genes [@Murat2010-np; @Holstein2012-ec; @Chavarria2021-ps], the spiralians have retained the ancestral Wnt complement [@Prudhomme2002-cv; @Cho2010-eb; @Janssen2010-dc], indicating that they can be an informative group to understand the role of Wnt signaling in axial patterning evolution.
-However, most analyses about Wnt genes in Spiralia were performed in a few typical spiralian lineages, such as annelids and molluscs, and far less is known about Wnt genes in other spiralian groups.
+However, most analyses about Wnt genes in Spiralia were performed in a few typical spiralian lineages, such as annelids and mollusks, and far less is known about Wnt genes in other spiralian groups.

 <!--## Brachiopoda as an informative spiralian group-->